Ready to Hike? Click HERE. Read This.

 Trailheads: Both ends of this segment are accessible on Shut-In Gap Road.
 From US 27 at Spring City, take TN 68 northeast for 1.2 miles and turn left onto Shut-In Gap Road.
 Proceed another 1.1 miles to the large, well-kept Piney River Picnic Area on the right, which has ample parking.
 The Piney River Trailhead is on the left across the road from the picnic area.
 This trailhead is the northern terminus of the Piney River Segment and will be the southern terminus of The Falls Segment when constructed.

-To reach the other end of the trail, continue on Shut-In Gap Road another 5.2 miles to Forest Camp Road on the left, which is a dirt and gravel road not very well marked.
-There is no sign at this writing; instead, there is a single post with the words Newby and Duskin inscribed in white letters.
+To reach the Newby Branch trailhead of the trail, continue on Shut-In Gap Road another 5.2 miles to Forest Camp Road on the left, which is a dirt and gravel road not very well marked.
+There is no sign indicating Forrest Camp at this writing.
+Instead, there is a single post with the words Newby and Duskin inscribed in white letters.

 Mile 0.36 (8.14) The Flat Rock Loop rejoins the main trail on the right.

 Mile 0.4 (8.1) Spur trail to Twin Rocks Overlook.
 This is one of two spur trails which together constitute a loop to Twin Rocks Overlook.
 The trail passes the second spur in another .3 mile.
 The North to South hiker can leave the main trail here and hike to the overlook (Overlook ladder and decking are in disrepair, unsafe and are closed by CTSST.) and then follow the second spur trail to where it rejoins the main trail at .1 mile from the segment end at Shut In Gap Road.

 The main trail continues along the ridge line with the river below on the right for another .1 mile where the Flat Rock Loop spur trail rejoins the main trail .